MohamedHani22-mo/SuperStore-Data-Warehouse/README.md

 ## 📊 Power BI Dashboards
 This project includes **five interactive dashboards**, designed to give a full view of the business performance:

-1. **Sales Overview Dashboard** – total sales, orders, and performance trends
+1. **Customer Sales Dashboard** – total sales, orders, and performance trends
-2. **Customer Segmentation Dashboard** – insights based on customer behavior and group performance
+2. **Orders Sales Dashboard** – insights based on customer behavior and group performance
 3. **Product Analysis Dashboard** – top products, category performance, and subcategory breakdowns
-4. **Revenue vs. Budget Dashboard** – revenue comparison and profitability analysis
+4. **Sales Analysis Dashboard** – revenue comparison and profitability analysis
-5. **Regional Insights Dashboard** – performance by city and region
+5. **Time Analysis Dashboard** – performance by city and region

 Each dashboard connects directly to the Data Warehouse for real-time, accurate analysis.